Work Ethic – An Ellusive Player Trait

 You see, we’re talking about recruiting to a high level, high intensity environment.
 In this country the number of coaches that provide this kind of training is extremely small.
 Most players don’t know what a professional level session consists of.
 So the coaches making an assessment of work ethic are correct only to the level of training they are providing.
 It may very well be the case that when the player in question begins training at a truly high level (out of their comfort zone), they are shocked and don’t have the mental fortitude or willingness to go through with it.

-I have been to many training sessions at high profile youth clubs, and in general they are total junk!
+I have been to many training sessions at high profile youth clubs, even youth national teams, and in general they are terrible.
 Not high quality, not high intensity – certainly not a professional level environment.
 I have found college session are generally better, but still leave much to be desired.
 They are not pushing their athletes to the next level.

 Under these conditions any recommendation or reference about work ethic is only reliable up to the level of training the player has received.